Friday May 18

 Hedge Words

-on November 18th, 2010 by Fiction Editor Beth Hill and last modified on December 2, 2011
+November 18, 2010 by Fiction Editor Beth Hill

-We’ve seen them.
-We’ve used them.
-Those words that pull us back from the edge, that keep us from laying out our emotions, actions or descriptions in full, unapologetic fashion.
+We’ve seen them, we’ve used them, those words that pull us back from the edge, that keep us from laying out our emotions, actions or descriptions in full, unapologetic fashion.

 What are these words that restrain us and confine our emotions?